MLaGA: Multimodal Large Language and Graph Assistant: Conclusion and Future Work

+Figure~\ref{fig:stage1} shows the node classification performance of GCN under different input representations.
+Since the Structure-Aware Multimodal Aligner leverages structural signals during training, we incorporate graph information into the image \& text input features to ensure a fair comparison.
+Specifically, we perform singular value decomposition (SVD) on the adjacency matrix to extract structural information from the graph.
+We adopt the top-128 dimensions from the eigenvectors as the structural representations.
+We then concatenate the resulting structure embeddings with the text and image embeddings to form the final input for our baseline model.
+Meanwhile, we fine-tune CLIP and employ it as a baseline for comparison.
+We observe that:

-\textbf{Impact of Structure-Aware Multimodal Aligner.} Figure~\ref{fig:stage1} shows the node classification performance of GCN under different input representations.
-These results support:~\textbf{\textit{\underline{Observation 6}}} \textit{The structure-aware aligner effectively unifies tokens from different modalities in the latent space.} Specifically, even when GCN is provided solely with the multimodal representations generated by the aligner, it surpasses variants that use image-only, text-only, or both types of features as inputs.
+~\textbf{\textit{\underline{Observation 7}}} \textit{The structure-aware multimodal aligner effectively unifies tokens from different modalities in the latent space.} Specifically, even when GCN is provided solely with the multimodal representations generated by the aligner, it surpasses variants that use image-only, text-only, or both types of features as inputs.
+Even after fine-tuning for text-image alignment, CLIP still underperforms compared to SMA.
 This finding demonstrates the effectiveness of our structure-aware multimodal aligner.

-\textbf{Impact of LLM Backbones.} We also examine MLaGA’s performance when using Vicuna and LLaMA2 as backbones.
-As shown in Figure~\ref{fig:backbone}, we observe that:~\textbf{\textit{\underline{Observation 7}}} \textit{MLaGA performs relatively stable using different LLMs as backbones.} MLaGA maintains consistent performance across various datasets (Movies, VideoGames, and Arts) regardless of whether Vicuna or LLaMA2 is used.
-These findings highlight MLaGA’s versatility and its potential to integrate with a range of established LLMs.